maria-roodnitsky/exercise-app/README.md

 # exercise-app
-An Android application with standard exercise application functionality.
+An Android application with standard exercise application functionality developed in Java with Android Studio.

 This application allows a user to create and save a profile and log and track physical activity.